 Hofbräuhaus, Platzl 9, 80331 München

-If you’re looking to be in the heart of the action, Schneider Bräuhaus is on Tal located between Marienplatz, Platzl, Viktualienmarkt, and Isartor.
-The restaurant has a small selection of outdoor seating but all the fun is inside!
-A band regularly sits at the door playing and staff hustle around the restaurant taking and filling orders.
+If you’re looking to be in the heart of the action, Schneider Bräuhaus is in Tal, located between Marienplatz, Platzl, Viktualienmarkt, and Isartor.
+The restaurant has a small selection of outdoor seating (the sidewalk seating is not quite a proper Munich Biergarten) but all the fun is inside!
+A band regularly sits at the door playing while staff hustle around the restaurant taking and filling orders.
 While it’s usually quite busy, I’ve never had to wait long for food or drink there.
 But if there is a wait, the food is worth it!
-Schneider Bräuhaus has been recognized for its Bavarian cooking with an “Ausgezeichnete Bayerische Küche.”
+Schneider Bräuhaus is one of the Munich restaurants that has been recognized for its traditional Bavarian food with an “Ausgezeichnete Bayerische Küche.”
 It’s a friendly spot to enjoy an afternoon and meet some new people.

 Schneider Bräuhaus, Tal 7, 80331 München

-Located on Stiglmaierplatz, the Löwenbräukeller is a historic restaurant.
+Located on Stiglmaierplatz, the Löwenbräukeller is one of a number of historic Munich restaurants.
 The brewery’s offices are just across the street.
 The restaurant can seat thousands of thirsty and hungry customers both outside in the Munich Biergarten and inside at their cavernous restaurant.
 And don’t forget to come hungry.
-Löwenbräukeller is serving up classic Bavarian cuisine in addition to their trademark brews.
+Löwenbräukeller is serving up classic and traditional Bavarian food in addition to its trademark Munich beer brews.

 Löwenbräukeller, Nymphenburger Str.
 2, 80335 München

 While no one could accuse Munich of being too urban, it just takes a short trip to the suburbs to really get a taste of Bavaria.
 The small, sleepy village of Aying comes alive quite quickly.
 That’s thanks in large part to Ayinger Beer, the town’s brewery, and the beer brand’s restaurant and Biergarten.
 The charming town is well worth a visit — if only for a drink and a meal!

 In the heart of the town is the Ayinger Bräustüberl.
 In warm weather, the fun is all outside.
 But the restaurant’s wood-paneled interior isn’t to be missed either.
 The staff is friendly and helpful.